 How Supplied/Storage and Handling

-Evista 60 mg tablets are white, elliptical, and film coated.
-They are imprinted on one side with LILLY and the tablet code 4165 in edible blue ink.
+Evista 60 mg tablets are white, elliptical, film coated (not scored) and imprinted with either 4165 or LILLY 4165 on one side in edible blue ink.
 They are available as follows:

 Storage and Handling